VFS Capital

 VFS Capital Limited formerly known as Village Financial Services Ltd (VFS), is headquartered in Kolkata, was incorporated on 28 June 1994, as a private limited company before it got its present name.
+As of December, 2025 they have defaulted on all their financial obligations and staring at a bankruptcy.

 The name Village Financial Services Private Limited (VFSPL) was registered by the Registrar of Companies on 23 January 2006.
 Subsequently, the Reserve Bank of India granted it a certificate of registration dated 1 December 2006.
 In 2013, VFSPL became the first microfinance institution (MFI) in eastern India to get the status of an NBFC-MFI or Non-Banking Financial Company-MFI from the RBI.

 On 7 November 2017, the company was converted into a public company, after which the RBI granted it a fresh certificate of registration on 4 January 2018.
 VFS is also the first ISO-certified microfinance company in India.
-The microfinance operations under VFS have grown phenomenally.
-It has touched the lives of thousands of poor families by providing them credit for income-generating activities and helping them become economically self-sufficient, besides empowering women (who are the borrowers) and so letting them live with dignity.
+Microfinance operations under VFS have grown.
+Poor families are provided credit for income-generating activities and helped towards economic self-sufficiency, which is particularly helpful for women borrowers.